Yesterday I wrote Part 1 of Know Your Own Beauty.

 After seeing who she really was as a person – I never thought of her as beautiful again.
 I also made sure our paths didn’t cross often because she was unpleasant to be around.

-The same applies if you look beautiful on the outside but inside you feel like an insecure, empty shell who constantly needs outside validation.
+The same applies if you look beautiful on the outside but inside you feel like an insecure, empty shell that constantly needs outside validation.

 No amount of flattery or attention can fill that void if you don’t believe in yourself.